 Public Liability Insurance

 Public liability insurance cover in respect to the proposed activity is required for all events held in our parks or reserves.
 A certificate of currency is to be obtained from your insurer stating the level of cover, period of cover and exclusion clauses.
-Your cover is to include an endorsement indemnifying the interests of Port Macquarie - Hastings Council and have a minimum cover of $20 million.
+Your cover is to list Port Macquarie - Hastings Council as an interested party and have a minimum cover of $20 million.
 The certificate of currency is to be submitted at least seven days prior to the event.
 The event will not be permitted to proceed if a certificate of currency is not received by us.

 When an event is held on Council managed land, the event organiser (group, company or person) needs to accept responsibility for the event.
 To indemnify Council means that the event organiser is acknowledging that Council will not be held liable for the event organiser's activities.
 In the unfortunate event that something does go wrong due to the organiser's negligence, then the organiser will be liable.

 Public liability insurance covers the person or organisation named on the insurance policy only.
 If you outsource market stall holders, entertainers, amusement operators, or any person not part of your organisation to take part in holding your event, unless your insurer agrees to cover them as part of your cover and this is noted on the policy, the onus is on the organiser to ensure that each person/group taking part holds their own public liability insurance.
 The purpose of public liability insurance is to protect the organiser from being sued by any member of the public who may attend the event who suffers injury or property damage due to the negligence of the organiser.

 Please seek the advice of your insurance company, broker or underwriter prior to applying to hold an event to ensure that your cover will be sufficient for the proposed activity.

 Public liability insurance is available for individual market stallholders.
 Please check with your broker/insurer.